dhajdukis/grids-and-tiles/README.md

 # Grids and tiles
-Java RESTful Web Service for a creating and managing grids and tiles tiles.
+Java RESTful Web Service for creating and managing grids and tiles.

 ## 1. Install&Run